franksouza183/Evolvere-Icons/README.md

 ---

+## Design

+- Minimalist / Monochromatic
+- Realistic Shading

+  *As far as I'm able to~*

+- Smooth Colors
+- Square
+- Small

 Square, realistic shading (as far I can do), smooth colors and minimalist/monochromatic small icons.

 The variants have been removed and will be replaced with a script that will generate a custom theme with the desired colors (I promise xD).
 You can play with the old variants in the [old repository](https://github.com/franksouza183/EvolvereSuit).